 The Temppeliaukio Church is an incredible example of modern architecture.
 Also know as Rock Church or Church in the Rock it’s one of the main attractions of Helsinki.
 In 1968, the architect brothers Timo and Tuomo Suomalainen excavated into a block of natural granite in the heart of the city.
 They transformed what was left into the unique church.

 Natural light streams into the church through the skylight that surrounds the 22 diameter copper dome roof.
 The raw rock walls create excellent acoustics and the church is regularly used for concerts.
 However, first and foremost it’s a place of worship.
-This means it can be can closed for various events, so it’s always best to check the Facebook page beforehand.
+This means it can be can closed for various events, so it’s always best to check beforehand.

 3. Walk around Töölönlahti Bay

 Töölönlahti Bay in the heart of the city is surrounded by beautiful parks.
 There are popular walking paths, leading you around the bay and through the parks.
 Expect to be joined by the locals who also make the most of this picturesque part of the city, heading out on their daily runs and romantic strolls.

 The landscape transforms with Finland’s changing and distinct seasons.
 A walk will take you through verdant, green parks in the summer.
 In the winter it has a harsh beauty with the arrival of snow.
 Towards the north of the bay is the winter garden.
 Here there is a large variety of cacti and other tropical fauna in the greenhouse.
 It’s a great place to escape the winter chill into warm and wet tropics.
 There is also an outside rose garden during the summer.